rkdarst/scicomp/tut/git-advanced/git-advanced.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 * I always fetch before I rebase
 * This lets me see changes before I merge.
+  - Stay informed about the work of others.
 * I use the two commands to see

 .. epigraph::